dongzgh/dongzgh.github.io/journal.md

 ## 2019-03-18

+* Called Conduminium Corp Guid to ask for the vent replacement contractor contact information
+* Called insurance company with Enterprise Car Rental to discuss issue about driveway repaint

 * [FS-AGW](#fs-agw)
 	* Did sprint review and checked progress of features development
 	* Continued development of split wireframe faces
 	* Considering redevelop serach for faces for wireframe considering general case
+	* Start reading about graph related algorithms

 ## REFERENCES